apptainer/singularity-userdocs/contributing.rst

 Contribute to the code
 ----------------------

 We use the traditional `GitHub Flow <https://guides.github.com/introduction/flow/>`_ to develop.
-This means that you fork the repo and checkout a branch to make changes, you submit a pull request (PR) to the development branch with your changes, and the development branch gets merged with master for official releases.
+This means that you fork the repo and create a new a branch to make changes, you submit a pull request (PR) to the master branch with your changes.

 Check out our official `CONTRIBUTING <https://github.com/sylabs/singularity/blob/master/CONTRIBUTING.md>`_ document, which also includes a `code of conduct <https://github.com/sylabs/singularity/blob/master/CONTRIBUTING.md#code-of-conduct>`_.